 Granite Heights Winery

 Setting.
 Granite Heights’ tasting room is in a converted 1820s farmhouse, which provides a nice historical feel to tastings; if you’re lucky you’ll be in the Library.
 The room is fairly small, but on the other hand crowds are unusual given the location.
 On-line reviews are consistently positive about service.
 Salami, cheese and bread available.
+Note that while the wine is excellent, the winery is not often open; as of this writing, they are open alternate weekends only.

 Stories.
 Virginia’s new economy –Multitasking.
 Having a vineyard and making wine sounds glamorous.
 Making it work financially, however, is not easy to do.
 Throughout the state, many wineries rely on non-wine revenue streams to keep going – the most obvious being event hosting, taking advantage of Virginia’s scenery.
 Owners of smaller farm vineyards, like Granite Heights, may have to make it work by holding down other jobs – which is exactly what Luke and Toni do at Granite Heights.
 With high land and real estate prices in Northern Virginia, especially the close-in suburbs like Arlington, affording to do what you really want may involve multi-tasking, and having more than one job at a time.